Brad Wing

-Bradley Thomas Wing (born 27 January 1991) is an Australian professional American football punter for the San Antonio Brahmas of the XFL.
+Bradley Thomas Wing (born 27 January 1991) is an Australian professional American football punter for the San Antonio Brahmas of the United Football League (UFL).
 He was signed by the Philadelphia Eagles as an undrafted free agent in 2013.
-He played college football at LSU.
+He played college football for LSU.

 Wing achieved fame during several nationally televised games for his accuracy and leg strength in LSU's punting game.
 He was also the first college football player to be penalized under a new rule regarding on-field taunting during scoring plays.

 Early life

 Wing was born in Melbourne, Victoria, Australia.
 His parents are Kathi and David Wing.
 His father David tried out with the Detroit Lions, then punted professionally for the Scottish Claymores.
 Growing up, Wing played Australian rules football which he says has contributed to his ability to punt so accurately.
 The younger Wing was cut from his TAC Cup club, the Sandringham Dragons, ending his Australian rules career.
 At that time, family friends of the Wings in Baton Rouge, Louisiana offered to host him for his senior year of high school as part of a student exchange program while trying out American football punting.
 He attended Parkview Baptist High School, where he was named All-State.
 During one of his football games, his mom, Kathi, coincidentally sat next to Les Miles' wife, Kathy.
 Kathy Miles said Wing played well and she would let Les Miles know to "keep him on the radar."
 Wing then was notified that he was being recruited by LSU.
 He eventually received a scholarship offer from LSU.
 Notably, he did not recognize LSU head coach Les Miles when the latter made his first visit to recruit him; he had to be told who Miles was.
 His family moved to Baton Rouge during the 2011 season in order to be with him during his LSU career.